cardano-foundation/CIPs/CIP-DappConnector/CIP-dapp-connector.md

   limit: number,
 |};
 ```
 Used to specify optional pagination for some API calls.
-Limits results to {limit} each page, and uses a 0-indexing {page} to refer to which of those pages of {limit} items each.
+Limits results to {limit} each page, and uses a 0-indexing {page} to refer to which of those pages of {limit} items each. dApps should be aware that if a wallet is modified between paginated calls that this will change the pagination, e.g. some results skipped or showing up multiple times but otherwise the wallet must respect the pagination order.

 ## Error Types